-Additional mitigation, in the form of wetland restoration and streambank restoration measures, are proposed as further mitigation for the proposed DMPRC.
-Thirteen sites were initially identified for mitigation on the Installation; six of those sites (Clear Creek, Midwest Rd, Kirk's Pond, Stephens Pond, Suitor Hill, and First Division Road) have been selected for further consideration for mitigation based on their ability to meet the selection criteria and because they will yield the greatest number of wetland and streambank credits.
+Mitigation, in the form of wetland restoration and streambank restoration measures, is proposed.
+Thirteen sites were initially identified for mitigation on the Installation; six of those sites (Clear Creek, Midwest Rd, Kirk's Pond, Stephens Pond, Suitor Hill, and First Division Road) have been selected for further consideration based on their ability to meet the selection criteria and because they will yield the greatest number of wetland and streambank credits.
 Site selection criteria included restoration value and feasibility, land use compatibility, cost effectiveness, size, and quantifiable gains.
-Additional coordination with the Fort Benning Directorate of Training will occur prior to the selection of any of these sites for mitigation purposes, to avoid conflicts with mission activities.
-A description of the sites and a map showing their locations are in the November 2003 report entitled "Preliminary Draft Wetland Mitigation Siting Analysis for the Digital Multi-Purpose Range Complex."
+Coordination with the Fort Benning Directorate of Training will occur prior to the selection of any of these sites for mitigation purposes, to avoid conflicts with mission activities.
+A description of the sites and a map showing their locations are in the March 2004 report entitled "Wetland Mitigation Siting Analysis for the Digital Multi-Purpose Range Complex."
 Mitigation site development normally involves restoring or enhancing the wetland hydrology by excavating sediment from a degraded wetland area, providing appropriate hydrology, and planting native trees and shrubs.
 Streambank mitigation can include mechanically sloping the stream bank and stabilizing the bank with trees and shrubs.
 Long term monitoring is normally required to ensure restoration is successful.

 Due to the need to begin tree clearing and range construction in the summer or fall of 2004, if possible, Fort Benning proposes to initiate the wetlands and any streambank restoration during that same timeframe.
-If mitigation by restoration is not reasonable, Fort Benning would pursue the purchase of wetlands and/or streambank credits in the area, if available.
+If mitigation by restoration were not reasonable, Fort Benning would pursue the purchase of wetlands and/or streambank credits in the area, if available.
 To mitigate for the temporary stream diversions utilized to construct low water crossings, the construction contractor must provide a detailed diversion plan at least 60 days in advance of the proposed diversion start date.
 The contracting officer must ensure coordination and approval of this diversion plan with the EMD and the COE Regulatory Branch prior to any action.
-Erosion control BMPs would also be implemented to avoid impacts to desirable habitat during construction.
+Erosion control BMPs and SPCC requirements would also be implemented during construction, as described in Section 4.1.2.